Hypenexy/Hypenexy/README.md

 ## About me

-I am a programmer, graphic designs, game developer, cool friend and the sole developer of Midelight.
+I am a programmer, graphic designer, game developer, cool friend and the sole developer of Midelight.
 I love network things like servers and cool data. ;p
 I often take the position as leader and can manage different communities very well.
 I also have quite the experience, I started making After Effects animations when I was 10